Victor-2000/HTML_CSS_tutorial/php.md

   in case the array is a key-value type.
 - for creating a for loop you call: for($i = 0; $i < 10; \$i++){
+  ...
+Some processing
+  }
+- to get the number of items in an array you can use the
+   function count(\$array);

+# 2.6 PHP Functions

+- for creating a function you should follow the following
+  syntax:
+  function functionName($a,$b){
+  ... some actions here and (maybe) a return
   }